Update on the proposed Nicholas II museum complex in Mogliev

 At the insistence of Nicholas II, a declaration of allied countries was adopted on 24th May 1915, in which the genocide of the Armenian population was recognized as a crime against humanity.

-On 24th October 2015, a monument to Emperor Nicholas II was unveiled in the Armenian Museum in Moscow.
+On 24th October 2015, a bust-monument to Emperor Nicholas II was unveiled in the Armenian Museum in Moscow.
 It is regrettable, however, that in Armenia itself there is still no monument to Emperor Nicholas II, and in Armenian publishers books of falsifiers and Russophobes are coming out, which are trying to slander the great emancipating mission of the Russian Empire.
 But the memory of the Armenian nation Russia will always be a liberator.

 © Paul Gilbert.
 2 November 2019